RyanGawryluk/BIOL362/Lab9-QC_and_intro_to_Terminal.md

 **Reflection:**

 What do all these commands actually do?
 It's important to understand the commands that we are passing on to the computer, as we might want to change the commands in different circumstances.
 To learn more, open the file 'cutadapt_help_menu' using TextEdit.
-To generate this help menu, I simply typed 'cutadapt \--help' into the Terminal (try it out!); all command-line bioinformatics software comes with help documentation that can be brought up in similar ways.
+To generate this help menu, I simply typed 'cutadapt --help' into the Terminal (try it out!); all command-line bioinformatics software comes with help documentation that can be brought up in similar ways.

-What does "\--action trim" do?
+What does "--action trim" do?

-What does "\--pair-filter both" do?
+What does "--pair-filter both" do?

-What does "\--trimmed-only" do?
+What does "--trimmed-only" do?

 What are we doing with "-g" and "-G"?

-Note that the '\>' just before 'v1v2_cutadapt_trim_stats' is a Terminal command (not part of CutAdapt) that directs the output of the command -- in this case, stats on trimming process -- to a new file called 'v1v2_cutadapt_trim_stats'.
+Note that the '>' just before 'v1v2_cutadapt_trim_stats' is a Terminal command (not part of CutAdapt) that directs the output of the command -- in this case, stats on trimming process -- to a new file called 'v1v2_cutadapt_trim_stats'.
 Open that file with TextEdit to quickly view the statistics of how many v1v2 read pairs were found.

 Can you use the same approach to make R1 and R2 files containing only the **ITS1 amplicon**?

 Give it a try, using the ITS1 primer sequences (F = CTTGGTCATTTAGAGGAAGTAA; R = GCTGCGTTCTTCATCGATGC) to parse the `noAdapter.R1.fastq.gz` and `noAdapter.R2.fastq.gz` files, as in **Command 9.3.4**.